citrix/citrix-daas-rest-go/citrixorchestration/docs/AppLibPackageDiscoveryProfileRequestModel.md

 `func (o *AppLibPackageDiscoveryProfileRequestModel) UnsetDiscoverAppAttach()`

 UnsetDiscoverAppAttach ensures that no value is present for DiscoverAppAttach, not even an explicit nil
-### GetDiscoverFlexApp

-`func (o *AppLibPackageDiscoveryProfileRequestModel) GetDiscoverFlexApp() bool`

-GetDiscoverFlexApp returns the DiscoverFlexApp field if non-nil, zero value otherwise.

-### GetDiscoverFlexAppOk

-`func (o *AppLibPackageDiscoveryProfileRequestModel) GetDiscoverFlexAppOk() (*bool, bool)`

-GetDiscoverFlexAppOk returns a tuple with the DiscoverFlexApp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDiscoverFlexApp

-`func (o *AppLibPackageDiscoveryProfileRequestModel) SetDiscoverFlexApp(v bool)`

-SetDiscoverFlexApp sets DiscoverFlexApp field to given value.

-### HasDiscoverFlexApp

-`func (o *AppLibPackageDiscoveryProfileRequestModel) HasDiscoverFlexApp() bool`

-HasDiscoverFlexApp returns a boolean if a field has been set.

-### SetDiscoverFlexAppNil

-`func (o *AppLibPackageDiscoveryProfileRequestModel) SetDiscoverFlexAppNil(b bool)`

- SetDiscoverFlexAppNil sets the value for DiscoverFlexApp to be an explicit nil

-### UnsetDiscoverFlexApp
-`func (o *AppLibPackageDiscoveryProfileRequestModel) UnsetDiscoverFlexApp()`

-UnsetDiscoverFlexApp ensures that no value is present for DiscoverFlexApp, not even an explicit nil
 ### GetAutomateDiscovery

 `func (o *AppLibPackageDiscoveryProfileRequestModel) GetAutomateDiscovery() bool`